 The Company capitalizes incremental costs to obtain new contracts and contract renewals and amortizes these costs on a straight-line basis as an expense over the benefit period, which is generally the contract term, unless a commensurate payment is not expected at renewal.
-As of September 30, 2020, the Company had \$3,140, of capitalized contract costs, which relates to commissions paid to obtain new sales, included within "Prepaid expenses and other current assets" and "Other assets" on the consolidated balance sheets.
-The Company recorded commissions expense related to these costs for the year ended September 30, 2020 of \$398.
+As of September 30, 2021, the Company had \$3,851 of capitalized contract costs, compared to \$3,140 of capitalized contract costs as of September 30, 2020.
+The contract costs relate to commissions paid to obtain new sales, included within "Prepaid expenses and other current assets" and "Other assets" on the consolidated balance sheets.
+The Company recorded commissions expense related to these costs for the years ended September 30, 2021 and 2020 of \$533 and \$398, respectively.